 Always remember that when towing a trailer your stopping distance is longer.
 You will want to make sure you leave a good distance between you and the car in front of you.
 You want to have lots of room to stop.
 Never trust the intuition you have driving a smaller vehicle.

 When towing a travel trailer, trailer sway is one of the dangers.
-A tow vehicle and a trailer wiggling back and forth is called trailer sway.
-The happens when something pushes on the trailer then the trailer pushes on the tow vehicle.
+A tow vehicle and a trailer wiggling back and forth are called trailer sway.
+This happens when something pushes on the trailer then the trailer pushes on the tow vehicle.
 The swaying motion will get stronger and stronger until it causes a crash.

 The best way to avoid trailer sway is to avoid it ever happening to begin with.
 As discussed earlier to avoid swaying is to make sure your combined weight is distributed evenly.
 When weight distribution is off it lowers traction and amplifies the swaying.
 You also do not want to drive in high winds.
 The trailer is bigger than your tow vehicle so the wind doesn’t push evenly on them.
 Because of this the trailer will move more and start to sway.
 The bigger your trailer the more it will be moved by the wind.
 Never drive too fast.
 The faster you drive the more your trailer will sway and the harder it will be to control the sway.

 The hardest sway to avoid is other vehicles passing your trailer at a high rate of speed.
 If this happens do not try to correct it by counter steering.
 This makes the sway faster.
 Just stay calm and get your tow vehicle and trailer going in a straight line.